-Inflammation becomes reduced when the body is given or produces folate and can increase if the body is given folic acid.
-But what happens if your part of the 40% of the population which can’t detoxify folic acid due to a gene mutation known as MTHFR?
+Inflammation becomes reduced when the body is given or produces folate.
+However, it can increase if the body is given folic acid.
+But what happens if your part of the 40% of the population which can’t detoxify folic acid and other toxins due to a gene mutation known as MTHFR?
 Chronic inflammation can occur.
 The longer inflammation stays in the body, the easier it is for your body to develop inflammatory syndromes and conditions which can be life-changing.

 Common inflammatory syndromes: